 - The trope is utterly screwed with when Homer says:

-Indians"Native Americans" (South Park insists on using that terminology) are Corrupt Corporate Executives who invade South Park and set up casinos, with the intent to bleed them dry.
-They give the white people SARS via contaminated blankets and the traditional white trash panaceas, (Dayquil, Campbell's chicken noodle soup, and Sprite), cures it.
+- In "Red Man's Greed", the "Native Americans" (South Park insists on using that terminology) are Corrupt Corporate Executives who invade South Park and set up casinos, with the intent to bleed them dry.
+They give the white people SARS via contaminated blankets and the traditional white trash panaceas (Dayquil, Campbell's chicken noodle soup and Sprite) cures it.

-- A rather unique example is when Cartman and Kenny are shipped off the an orphanage run by abusive fundamentalists.
+- Cartman and Kenny are shipped off the an orphanage run by abusive fundamentalists.
 Except they're not Christian fundamentalists.
 They're agnostic fundamentalists.